psycedelicAI/AI-Continuity-Architecture-Method/synthetic-test/testing-guide.md

 - corrections during the test;
 - information from another model;
 - private Memory Bank material;
-- source documents that are excluded from the test condition.
+- source documents excluded by the test condition.

 Do not guide the model after the test has started.